seoabunga/py_typeracer/README.md

 # py_typeracer
-A simple python speed typing test
+A simple python speed typing test on the terminal.